 Philosophy and Aesthetics

-Benedict's research interests concentrate historically on Classical-Romantic music from Haydn to the Second Viennese School, though he has published more broadly on music stretching from Handel to Messiaen, and his background specialisation in German and British music is counterbalanced by a sympathy for a far wider range of European and American musics.
-Although ranging from theoretical accounts of form and harmony to more philosophical studies of time and subjectivity, generally his work seeks to meld close analytical engagement with the musical work and its experience with wider aesthetic questions of meaning.
+Benedict's research interests concentrate historically on Classical-Romantic music from Haydn to the mid-twentieth century, though he has published more broadly on music stretching from the early eighteenth-century to the present, and his background specialisation in German and British music is counterbalanced by a sympathy for a far wider range of European and American repertory and moves beyond ready-made distinctions between serious, light, and popular musics.
+Although ranging from theoretical accounts of form and harmony to more philosophical studies of time and subjectivity, generally his work seeks to meld close analytical engagement with music and its experience with wider aesthetic questions of meaning.

 Future projects include a Cambridge Music Handbook on Hensel’s String Quartet of 1834 (forthcoming in 2023 – the first such volume dedicated to a work by a woman), an Oxford Keynotes volume on Coleridge-Taylor's Hiawatha Trilogy, and a large-scale collaborative project on sonata form in the nineteenth century.

 The Interpretation of Musical Dreams: Expanding Hermeneutic Approaches to the Dream Aesthetic in Franz Schubert’s Music

 PhD Supervision Topics